allisonhorst/palmerpenguins/README.md

 # Palmer Station LTER Penguins

-Data are generously collected and shared by Kristen Gorman et al. from the Palmer Station, Antarctica LTER (a member of the Long Term Ecological Research Network).
+Data are generously collected made available by Kristen Gorman from the Palmer Station, Antarctica LTER (a member of the Long Term Ecological Research Network).

 ## Data use: